Skip to main content

-Summation queries Snowflake using a username and password, scoped to a warehouse and role you specify.
+Summation queries Snowflake with either password or key-pair authentication, optionally scoped to a warehouse and role you specify.

 What you’ll need